 Fingerprinting works by gathering various attributes about a user’s device and web behavior to create a “fingerprint,” a unique identifier.
 Facebook uses this identifier to track users both on its platform and across the internet.
 Below are the main components of how it operates:

-Facebook gathers a wealth of information about your device, including:
+Facebook gathers a wealth of information about your device, including:- Operating system

 Facebook’s tracking capabilities extend beyond its platform.
 With Facebook “Like” buttons and embedded pixels found on millions of websites, the company can collect data on your browsing activities even when you’re not on Facebook.
 These trackers enable Facebook to monitor users’ behavior across different sites, building a more comprehensive profile.